-In order for a PLS to be published simultaneously with the article and to avoid any delays, Adis should receive the final PLS upon acceptance of the article.
+For a PLS to be published simultaneously with the article and to avoid any delays, Adis should receive the final PLS before acceptance of the article.
 This will allow the editorial team to embed the PLS within the article (if the PLS format allows) or to create an associated Figshare page for publication at the same time as the article is published.
 If it is not possible to submit the PLS with the article, Adis would ideally still like to receive the final PLS as soon as possible - preferably once the article has been accepted or at least by the time the author receives typeset proofs for checking (usually 3 weeks after acceptance).

-If a PLS is taking longer than anticipated to finalise, it will be possible for the associated article to be put 'on hold' until the PLS is ready to send to Adis, allowing Adis to publish both article and PLS simultaneously.
-Alternatively, the article could be published first, with the PLS added afterwards through a correction notice (standard PLS), or published on the article's Figshare page (non-standard and/or graphical/video PLS).
+If a PLS is taking longer than anticipated to finalise, it will be possible for the associated article to be put on hold until the PLS is ready to send to Adis, allowing Adis to publish both article and PLS simultaneously.
+Alternatively, the article could be published first, with the PLS published afterwards as a correction notice (standard PLS).
+If authors inform the editor about the upcoming PLS before approving the typeset proofs, the PLS can be published on the article's Figshare page (non-standard and/or graphical/video PLS).
 We try to be as flexible as possible to meet author requests.